 Our Guide to Cheap Restaurants in Mazatlan and More

 Our guide goes beyond seafood, although sampling the local catch should be your primary goal regarding what to eat in Mazatlan.
 We’ve got suggestions for filling breakfasts, local specialities and a type of slow cooked meat rarely found north of the border.

 For a truly authentic experience we’ll let you in on a fun secret revealing how to avail of an iconic, traditional indulgence.

 By the time we’re done you’ll graze your way through markets, beach shacks and local restaurants wishing you had more time to explore Mazatlan’s eateries.
 Each place we recommend offers an authentic experience and incredibly tasty food, all at great prices.

-Seafood Restaurants in Mazatlan You’ve Never Heard Of
+Seafood Restaurants in Mazatlan You’ve (Possibly) Never Heard Of

 Due to Mazatlan’s strategic location on the coast of Mexico, this tropical beauty is known as the Pearl of the Pacific.
 Restaurants and street vendors alike jostle for customers with the freshest seafood served in a mouth-watering variety of ways.